-A gratuitous transfer to a foreign trust is any transfer to the trust other than (a) a transfer for FMV; or (b) a distribution to the trust with respect to an interest held by the trust (i) in an entity other than a trust (for example, a corporation or a partnership), or (ii) in an investment trust described in Regulations section 301.7701-4(c), a liquidating trust described in Regulations section 301.7701-4(d), or an environmental remediation trust described in Regulations section 301.7701-4(e).
-A gratuitous transfer includes any indirect transfer that is structured with a principal purpose of avoiding the application of section 679 or 6048.
+A gratuitous transfer to a foreign trust is any transfer to the trust other than (a) a transfer for FMV or (b) a distribution to the trust with respect to an interest held by the trust (i) in an entity other than a trust (e.g., a corporation or a partnership) or (ii) in an investment trust described in Regulations section 301.7701-4(c), a liquidating trust described in Regulations section 301.7701-4(d), or an environmental remediation trust described in Regulations trust described in Regulations section 301.7701-4(d), or an environmental remediation trust described in Regulations trust described in Regulat

 A transfer of property to a trust may be considered a gratuitous transfer without regard to whether the transfer is a gift for gift tax purposes.
-See chapter 12 of subtitle B of the Code (that is, sections 2501 through 2524).
+See Chapter 12 of Subtitle B of the Code (i.e., sections 2501 through 2524).